Qumulo/docs/hardware/supermicro-a-plus-wio-1114s-wn10rt/networking-cluster.md

   * The uplinks to the client network must equal the bandwidth from the cluster to the switch.

-  * The two ports form an LACP port channel using a multi-chassis link aggregation group.
+  * The two ports form an LACP port channel by using a multi-chassis link aggregation group.

 * **Back End**